tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Expiry.md

 # Set Blob Expiry
 The `Set Blob Expiry` operation sets an expiry time on an existing blob.
-This operation is only allowed on an Hierarchical Namespace enabled account.
+This operation is only allowed on Hierarchical Namespace enabled accounts.
+Applies to service version 2020-02-10 and above.

-Note that version

 ## Request
  The `Set Blob Expiry` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: